xander2508/Notes/5. Standard Information/Operating Systems/Windows/Powershell/Modules/Use Modules.md

 ## Finding Loaded Modules
 `Get-Module` can help us determine what modules are already loaded.
+Allows you to list all loaded modules:

 ```powershell-session
 Get-Module